home-assistant/home-assistant.io/source/_integrations/light.mqtt.markdown

 The `mqtt` light platform with template schema lets you control a MQTT-enabled light that receive commands on a command topic and optionally sends status update on a state topic.
 It is format-agnostic so you can use any data format you want (i.e., string, JSON), just configure it with templating.

-This schema supports on/off, brightness, RGB colors, XY colors, color temperature, transitions, short/long flashing and effects.
+This schema supports on/off, brightness, RGB colors, XY colors, white color temperature, transitions, short/long flashing and effects.
+Following units and value ranges are passed to/obtained from the system.
+* RGB colors, values from a range: 0 - 255
+* Brightness, value from a range: 0 - 255
+* White color temperature: Mireds.

+If a connected device works with other units/ranges, use [Template](/docs/configuration/templating/#processing-incoming-data) to convert them.
+See see example section below.

 ## Template schema - Configuration